 1. Hardware

 Our Trossen AI Stationary was purchased May 2025.
 We are still running Trossen Arm Driver v1.7.8.
-Our local computer is a System76 desktop running Ubuntu 22.0.4 with an RTX 5090 GPU.
-The RTX 5090 is used for LoRA fine tuning of pi0, but for full fine tuning we have been using H100 gpus remotely on runpod.
+Our local computer is a System76 Thelio Mira desktop running Ubuntu 22.04 with a RTX 5090 GPU.
+The RTX 5090 is used for LoRA fine tuning of pi0, but for full fine tuning we have been using H100 gpus remotely on runpod.io.

 Back to top2.
 Software

-We have started by augmenting and tweaking the gym-aloha environment, as well as the (recently deprecated) Trossen lerobot framework, with the goal of providing seamless sim to sim, sim to real, and real to sim support for the Trossen AI Stationary robot.
+We have started by augmenting and tweaking the gym-aloha environment, as well as the (deprecated) Trossen lerobot framework, with the goal of providing seamless sim to sim, sim to real, and real to sim support for the Trossen AI Stationary robot.
 We have also been tweaking the lerobot software for smoother Trossen AI Stationary real robot dataset acquisition.
-In addition, we are in the process of adding real and simulated Trossen AI Stationary support to the openpi framework.
+In addition, we have added real and simulated Trossen AI Stationary support to the openpi framework.
+Very recently, we started experimenting with Isaac GR00T N.17 on our robot too!
 Our forks are at github.com/anredlich.
 Highlights:

 - gym-aloha: we added *.xml mujoco files to the assets folder and augmented the sim.py and sim_end_effector.py simulator code to give gym-aloha the ability to simulate the Trossen AI Stationary robot (mujoco files and code adapted from trossen_arm_mujoco).
 This includes both joint controlled and end-effector controlled simulations for the transfer-cube task.
 For this task, we added environmental options such as box size, box position, box orientation, and box color, as well as some control over lighting, robot joint reference angles, and robot base positions.

 - lerobot: we added control_sim_robot.py which uses the augmented gym-aloha environment to create and replay simulated datasets for the Trossen AI Stationary robot.
 We also added scripted_policy.py, a heuristic waypoint policy adapted from trossen_arm_mujoco, for the simulated robot rollouts.
 In addition, we modified train.py and eval.py so that they can train and evaluate policies for the simulated Trossen AI Stationary robot.
 Together these additions allow full sim to sim, sim to real, and real to sim evaluations.
 Combining simulated and real robot replay can also be used to calibrate/match the simulated to the real robot.
-We added better text to voice and additional voice prompts to improve real robot dataset acquisition workflow.
-Also added 4 new evaluate_*.py and train_*.py example files for both the old aloha and the new Trossen AI simulated robots.
+We added better text to voice and additional voice prompts to control_robot.py to improve real robot dataset acquisition workflow.
+We also added 4 new evaluate_*.py and train_*.py example files for both the old aloha and the new Trossen AI simulated robots.
+Moreover, we added a task splitting tool, dataset_splitter.py, which takes an long high level task episode, and splits it into sub-tasks episodes with their own sub-task prompts.
+We also added a dataset_merge.py tool to pool lerobot datasets into a single dataseet.
+(Note that all our mods are to the deprecated Trossen lerobot fork.
+We have not yet ported to the newer plugin version of lerobot.)

 3. Optimizations